-The Company's Class A common stock feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of future events.
+The Company's Public Shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of future events.
 The Company is authorized to issue 300,000,000 shares of Class A common stock with a par value of \$0.0001 per share.
-Holder of the Company's Class A common stock are entitled to one vote for each share.
-As of December 31, 2021, there were 31,350,000 shares of Class A common stock outstanding, of which 30,000,000 were subject to possible redemption and are classified outside of permanent equity in the accompanying balance sheet.
+Holders of the Company's Class A common stock are entitled to one vote for each share.
+As of December 31, 2022 and 2021, there were 31,350,000 shares of Class A common stock outstanding, of which 30,000,000 were subject to possible redemption and are classified outside of permanent equity in the accompanying balance sheets.